nirajom/mini-edr/README.md

- nb# 🛡️ Mini-EDR – Endpoint Detection & Response System
+# 🛡️ Mini-EDR – Endpoint Detection & Response System

 Mini-EDR is a **behavior-based Endpoint Detection & Response (EDR)** system built using Python.
 It monitors **process activity, file system behavior, and network traffic** to detect modern attack patterns in real time.